 The Official Zoning Map of the Town of Canandaigua, bearing the signature of the Town Clerk, which shows the boundaries of zoning districts and zoning overlay districts within the Town, as amended from time to time.

 ZONING OFFICER

 The Zoning Officer is employed by the Town of Canandaigua.
-Duties include the review of proposed and existing development within the Town as well as the issuance of permits and certificates.
+Duties of the Zoning Officer include the review of proposed and existing development within the Town as well as the issuance of permits and certificates.